Axian-Inc/ffthh-april-2025/README.md

 # Todo Application

 A simple Todo application built with Elixir and Phoenix Framework.
-This application allows users to manage their tasks with features like authentication, task creation, due dates, and task completion tracking.

 ## Features